 1. Speedball Advanced All-In-One Screen Printing Kit

 You don’t need advanced machinery to screenprint, but there is some essential equipment you’ll need.
-This kit from Speedball gives you most of what you need to get started in screenprinting, including a screen, squeegee, lamp and transparent sheets.
+This kit from Speedball gives you most of what you need to get started in screen printing, including a one of the best screen printing machines for beginners, squeegee, lamp and transparent sheets.
 There are also bottles of emulsion, sensitizer, remover and screen printing ink in different colors.
 For any beginner who’s just looking to try screen printing out, this is a great gift to get.